Local SEO rarely fails because nothing was done.

 - Keep photos, services, and descriptions current

-- Treat local SEO as an ongoing process
+- Treat local SEO as an ongoing process, not a setup checklist

 Website and Google Business Profile Are Not Aligned